-Pinelands Adventures > Physical Exertion > Moderate > Atsion Lake to Lock’s Bridge – 2+ hours
+Pinelands Adventures > Physical Exertion > Moderate > Atsion Furnace to Lock’s Bridge – 2+ hours

-Atsion Lake to Lock’s Bridge – 2+ hours
+Atsion Furnace to Lock’s Bridge – 2+ hours

 Take a journey through a tight winding river that opens up into an ancient pond formed by beavers who are active to this day.
 See beaver lodges, turtles, birds and unique carnivorous plants!